CESNET/eInfra-docs/docs.it4i/general/job-submission-and-execution.md

 exit
 ```

-In this example, a directory in /home holds the input file input and the mympiprog.x executable.
-We create the myjob directory on the /scratch filesystem, copy input and executable files from the /home directory where the qsub was invoked ($PBS_O_WORKDIR) to /scratch, execute the MPI program mympiprog.x and copy the output file back to the /home directory. mympiprog.x is executed as one process per node, on all allocated nodes.
+In this example, a directory in `/home` holds the input file input and the `mympiprog.x` executable.
+We create the `myjob` directory on the `/scratch` filesystem, copy input and executable files from the `/home` directory where the `qsub` was invoked (`$PBS_O_WORKDIR`) to `/scratch`, execute the MPI program `mympiprog.x` and copy the output file back to the `/home` directory. `mympiprog.x` is executed as one process per node, on all allocated nodes.

 !!! note
     Consider preloading inputs and executables onto [shared scratch][6] memory before the calculation starts.

-In some cases, it may be impractical to copy the inputs to the scratch memory and the outputs to the home directory.
+In some cases, it may be impractical to copy the inputs to the `/scratch` memory and the outputs to the `/home` directory.
 This is especially true when very large input and output files are expected, or when the files should be reused by a subsequent calculation.
-In such cases, it is the users' responsibility to preload the input files on shared /scratch memory before the job submission, and retrieve the outputs manually after all calculations are finished.
+In such cases, it is the users' responsibility to preload the input files on the shared `/scratch` memory before the job submission, and retrieve the outputs manually after all calculations are finished.

 !!! note
-    Store the qsub options within the jobscript.
+    Store the `qsub` options within the jobscript.
 Use the `mpiprocs` and `ompthreads` qsub options to control the MPI job execution.

 ### Example Jobscript for MPI Calculation With Preloaded Inputs

-Example jobscript for an MPI job with preloaded inputs and executables, options for qsub are stored within the script:
+Example jobscript for an MPI job with preloaded inputs and executables, options for `qsub` are stored within the script:

 ```bash
 #!/bin/bash